Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 e.g. `ssh -L 38857:127.0.0.1:38857 bkarpov@192.168.1.208`

 34. On local machine install [VS Code](https://code.visualstudio.com/Download)

-35. Open VS Code, install plugin "Kubernetes"
+35. Open VS Code, install plugin _Kubernetes_

-36. Switch to the "Kubernetes" plugin
+36. Switch to the _Kubernetes_ plugin

 37. Connect to the cluster on VM.

-In the KUBERNETES pane, at the right hand side of the line CLUSTERS
+In the KUBERNETES pane, at the right-hand side of the line CLUSTERS

 - click button with three dots (hint: "More Actions...")
 - choose "Set Kubeconfig" in dropdown list
 - choose "+ Add new kubeconfig"
 - open the file saved at the Step 32

 There should appear cluster `k3d-demo-cluster-1` with available Namespaces, Nods, Workloads/Deployments, Workloads/Pods, Network/Services.

 38. To reproduce the example in VS Code, see the Lesson video from 01:15:26.

 ### Cleaning actions